Jacques Etienne Chevalley de Rivaz

-Jacques Etienne Chevalley de Rivaz (16 August 1801 – 8 December 1863) was a Swiss-born physician who spent his career in Naples and the Island of Ischia.
+Jacques Etienne Chevalley de Rivaz (16 August 1801 – 8 December 1863) was a Swiss-born medical doctor who spent his career in Naples and the Island of Ischia.
 He was the founder of a famous sanatorium on Ischia and also wrote several works on the geography, archeology, flora and fauna of the island.
 For his services to Naples during the cholera epidemic of 1836–37, he was awarded a gold medal by King Ferdinand II and citizenship of the Kingdom of the Two Sicilies.
 Chevalley de Rivaz was born in Vevey, Switzerland and died in Casamicciola, Italy at the age of 62.

 Life and career

 Chevalley de Rivaz was born in Vevey, Switzerland to Marguerite née Ruchet and Jean Jacques Chevalley.
 He completed his secondary education in Lausanne where he studied mathematics under Emmanuel Delevey.
 (Note: Emmanuel Delevey (1764–1839) was a professor of mathematics and geometry at the Académie de Lausanne and wrote two widely used textbooks on the subject.)
 He then went to Paris to study medicine.
 He received his preparatory baccalaureates in literature in 1823 and in science in 1824.
 (Note: According to a biography published in La Rassegna d'Ischia, Chevalley de Rivaz's studies in Paris were interrupted for a time when his involvement in the political turmoil during the reign of Louis XVIII led him to take refuge in a Trappist monastery.)
 He went on to train as a physician at Hôtel-Dieu hospital while he worked on his doctoral dissertation under François Magendie.
 He successfully defended his dissertation on the effects of cold weather on animal husbandry and received his doctorate on 16 August 1827.
 Later that month he was granted French citizenship.
 He had planned to join the Faculty of medicine in Paris, but developed a form of tuberculosis in his throat.
 Two of his professors at the Hôtel-Dieu, Guillaume Dupuytren and Joseph Récamier, suggested that he seek out the warmer climate of Italy to restore his health.
 He arrived in Naples in February 1829 armed with letters of recommendation and shortly thereafter was appointed physician to the French embassy there.